ConeDragon/docs/building/configlet/sync.md

 Exercism deliberately requires that every exercise has its own copy of certain files (like `.docs/instructions.md`), even when that exercise exists in `problem-specifications`.
 Therefore configlet has a `sync` command, which can check that such Practice Exercises on a track are in sync with that upstream source, and can update them when updates are available.

-There are three kinds of data that can be updated from `problem-specifications`: documentation, metadata, and tests.
+Three kinds of data can be updated from `problem-specifications`: documentation, metadata, and tests.
-There is also one kind of data that can be populated from the track-level `config.json` file: filepaths in exercise config files.
+One kind of data can also be populated from the track-level `config.json` file: filepaths in exercise config files.

 We describe the checking and updating of these data kinds in individual sections below, but as a quick summary: